geomapfish/getting_started/README.md

 **If you don't have any Postgres database yet, the installation script can download and configure one for you.
 If this is what you want, you can jump directly to Step 4**.

-Otherwise, if you want to use you own database, the installation script will help you to configure GeoMapFish in order to use it, but you will have to execute first some commands on the database manually.
+Otherwise, if you want to use your own database, the installation script will help you configure GeoMapFish to use it, but you will have to execute some commands on the database manually.

 ### 1. Create database
 ```